samueladesoga/samblog/content/posts/usable-useful-valuable.md

 image = "images/blog/UsableUsefulValuable.png"
 +++

-In the latest version of the Scrum Guide, these words (Usable, Useful and Valuable) appear in a number of instances and its very easy to use these work interchangeably.
+In the 2020 version of the Scrum Guide, the Developers as one of the accountabilities in Scrum is defined as set of people that are committed to creating any aspect of a ***usable*** increment each Sprint.

+In the same version of the Scrum Guide, it is mentioned that the Scrum Team is accountable for creating a ***valuable***, ***useful*** Increment every Sprint.

+I have been in a number of conversations that suggested that maybe Usable, Valuable and Useful could mean the same within the context of Scrum and this is my attempt to explore my understanding.

-Useful, Usable and Valuable should not be used interchangeably and  this is an attempt to document my thoughts following conversations I had with some peers in the Scrum community.
+Useful, Usable and Valuable should not be used interchangeably as they do NOT share the same meaning.

 {{< quote author="Sam Adesoga">}}
 For a product to be useful, it must be usable; and for a product to be valuable, it must be useful.